• •

 TOS 2020 Knit Cowl Pattern

-Each block of this knit cowl pattern has a different geometric design, allowing you to practice lots of different ways to use mosaic within one pattern.
+Each block of this knit cowl pattern has a different geometric design, allowing you to practice many ways to use mosaics within one pattern.
 Yet, you’re working with garter stitch and slip stitches, so it’s easy!

 Crazy Stripes Mosaic Knit Shawl Pattern